Abu-thahir/100-days-of-code/Day_40/readme.md

 ---
-title: "DFS"
+title: "BFS and DFS"
-description: "Perform a Depth First Traversal of the graph."
+description: "Perform a BFS and DFS of the graph."
 categories:
   - Graph
 ---